Home

 Catherine (Minerd) Zinn -- also spelled "Kathryn" -- was born on Aug.
 15, 1894 in Fayette County, PA, the daughter of James C. and Suvina (Yauger) Minerd Sr. The murder of her teenage stepdaughter in 1935 unfortunately not only was horrific but thrust the family onto the pages of local newspapers for weeks.
 Many of the illustrations and quotes used in this biography come from the old Uniontown Morning Herald.

-Unmarried at the age of 35, in 1930, with no occupation, she dwelled with her parents.
+Unmarried at the age of 25, in 1920, and then again at age 35, in 1930, having no occupation, she dwelled with her parents.

-Circa June 1933, Catherine married Thomas B. "Birchie" Zinn (1874-1958), a hack driver and farmer and the son of America S. and Catharine Zinn of Nicholson Township, Fayette County.
+Circa June 1933, Catherine was joined in wedlock with Thomas B. "Birchie" Zinn (1874-1958), a hack driver and farmer and the son of America S. and Catharine Zinn of Nicholson Township, Fayette County.
 News of their marriage license was published in the Connellsville Daily Courier.

 Birchie was a widower with 10 known children from his first marriage-- Clarence Zinn, Gay Filden Zinn, Hazel Burner, Ida Mae Kelly Thorpe, James Zinn, Norman L. Zinn Sr., Clinton Zinn, Leona Diamond, Janie Grimm and Anna Zinn.